 After we’ve both rested up after his trip, it is always fun to get on a date night!
 We always need the time to catch up and have some fun.

-A traveling spouse is not easy for anyone!
+Having a spouse that travels is tough for everyone!
 I give a lot of credit to my husband for having early morning flights and late evenings.
 I get both sides of the story!

 Would love to hear any comments on how you stay sane if you have a spouse that works long hours or travels!!